stinefm/relsad/docs/source/background/Reliability/markov.rst

 A Markov model is a stochastic model used to describe the random change of systems.
-The system can change between different states that are not dependent on past states where all the possible states and the probability and rate of transition between the different states are described in the model.
+The system can change between different states that are not dependent on past states where all the possible states and the probability and rate of transition between the different states are described in the model :cite:`ccinlar2011probability`.

 In RELSAD, Markov models are used as a basis for constructing the states of the power system components.
 A simple three-state model as seen in